xe5700/esphome-ys-34t/README.md

 - Compile with `esphome compile your_config.yaml` (change `your_config.yaml` to your own `.yaml` file) or compile with the dashboard.

 - No errors?
 Great!
-You can now start modifying the empty component into your own custom component.
+You can now start modifying the empty component into your own external component.

-## Basic structure of a custom component
+## Basic structure of a external component

-Let's start with the simplest custom component:
+Let's start with the simplest external component:

 ```
 components